dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>I always advice people - Don't wait !
-Do something when you are young, when you have no responsibilities.
-Invest time in yourself to have great Experiences that are going to enrich you, then you can't possibly lose.</q>
+<q>You gotta commit.
+You've gotta go out there and improvise and you've gotta be completely unafraid to die.
+You've got to be able to take a chance to die.
+And you have to die lots.
+You have to die all the time.</q>
 <hr/>
-<p>Last updated at 2022-03-18 01:22:14 UTC</p>
+<p>Last updated at 2022-03-19 00:38:30 UTC</p>